It’s time for a quick recap of January!

 What about the money?

-Here is a breakdown of the money flow for my various projects.
+Here is a summary of the money flow for my various projects.

 To make this report easier to understand, I’m using a simple color code: green numbers are positive, red numbers are negative.